-Nicole is the Research and Administration Assistant for the Marine Education and Research Society.
+Nicole is the Director of Operations for the Marine Education and Research Society.
 She grew up in Edmonton, Alberta and fell in love with the west coast and marine life through spending childhood summers in Victoria, British Columbia.
 Nicole is motivated by work directed at mitigating interactions between people and life in the ocean.
-She holds an undergraduate degree in Biology and Ocean Sciences from the University of Victoria, a diploma in Fish, Wildlife and Recreation from the British Columbia Institute of Technology (BCIT) and currently, completing a GIS certificate through BCIT.
-Previously, she has worked as a Biology Technician for Parks Canada at the Saguenay - St. Lawrence Marine Park and Fisheries Technologist on Northern Vancouver Island.
-She currently is also the Retail and Visitor Experience Manager at the Shaw Centre for the Salish Sea.
+She holds a BSc in Biology and Ocean Sciences from the University of Victoria, a technical diploma in Fish, Wildlife and Recreation from the British Columbia Institute of Technology (BCIT) and currently, completing a GIS certificate through BCIT.
+Previously, she has worked as a Biology Technician for Parks Canada at the Saguenay - St. Lawrence Marine Park, Fisheries Technologist on Northern Vancouver Island and Retail and Visitor Experience Manager at the Shaw Centre for the Salish Sea.

-Caitlin is a biologist and educator focused on marine conservation in British Columbia.
+MERS Co-founder and Director of Development: Caitlin is a biologist and educator focused on marine conservation in British Columbia.
 She has worked as a project coordinator, research assistant and naturalist throughout British Columbia, Manitoba, the Philippines and Australia.
 Caitlin is interested in the application and role of citizen science projects in better understanding far-ranging and difficult-to-study species.
 She is also passionate about connecting people of all ages to marine environments and inspiring stewardship.
-Currently, Caitlin is the Coordinator of the North Coast Cetacean Research Initiative in Prince Rupert that aims to better understand cetacean distribution on the North Coast and involve the community in monitoring and conserving these animals.
-She previously coordinated the B.C.
+Caitlin worked for Ocean Wise Conservation Association where she coordinated the North Coast Cetacean Research Initiative in Prince Rupert from 2014 to 2020 and the B.C.
 Cetacean Sightings Network from 2009-2013.
+She is also the founder and chair of the North Coast Ecology Centre in Prince Rupert.
 She holds a BSc in Wildlife Biology from the University of Northern B.C. and is a a certified Heritage Interpreter.
-Caitlin is the Chair of the Marine Education and Research Society.
+Caitlin is mother to Olin and Gus.

-Jake was born and raised in Coastal British Columbia, and has worked, played and volunteered on and around the ocean most of his life.
+MERS Vice-chair: Jake was raised on a lighthouse station on the west coast of Vancouver Island and has worked, played and volunteered on and around the ocean most of his life.
 Jake spent several summers working for Cetus Research and Conservation Society as a park warden at Robson Bight (Michael Bigg) Ecological Reserve, and subsequently volunteered with Cetus both in the field and as a director.
-He has also worked a Marine Planner for Living Oceans Society, based out of the small coastal village of Sointula, British Columbia, where he contributed to planning for the Pacific North Coast Integrated Management Area, the Marine Plan Partnership for the Pacific North Coast, and the Scott Islands Marine National Wildlife Area.
-He currently works for the Canadian Coast Guard as a lighthouse keeper at Merry Island Lightstation on the Sunshine Coast.
-He enjoys watching wildlife and contributing to such citizen science projects as the B.C.
-Cetacean Sightings Network and Ebird.
+He has also worked as a Marine Planner for Living Oceans Society, based out of the small coastal village of Sointula, British Columbia, where he contributed to planning for the Pacific North Coast Integrated Management Area, the Marine Plan Partnership for the Pacific North Coast, and the Scott Islands Marine National Wildlife Area.
+He currently works as a Scientific Support Technician for the Hakai Institute, based on Quadra Island.
 He has an undergraduate degree in Biology from Vancouver Island University.